-- Students under 16 years of age may be issued a Provincial Offences Summons and must answer to the charge in Provincial Offences Court for tobacco and under 19 years of age for cannabis. - Students 16 years and over may be issued a Provincial Offences Summons or a Provincial Offences Ticket. - Repeat offenders may be issued a Provincial Offences Summons
+- Students under 16 years of age may be issued a Provincial Offences Summons and must answer to the charge in Provincial Offences Court. - Students 16 years and over may be issued a Provincial Offences Summons or a Provincial Offences Ticket. - Repeat offenders may be issued a Provincial Offences Summons